baccigalupi/CalOrders/README.md

 ```

-The views and view models combine to form the most common pattern when building CalOrders, however,
+The views and view models combine to form the most common pattern when building CalOrders.
+However,
 JET provides many additional features not covered in this overview.
 For more information, visit the
 Oracle JET [resource](http://www.oracle.com/webfolder/technetwork/jet/globalResources.html)
 and [support](http://www.oracle.com/webfolder/technetwork/jet/globalSupport.html) pages.